 Fifth in the queue to the check in desk and I am rifling through my red hand bag.
 I don't remember picking it up but I must have.

-'Do I need a passport to travel to France?'
+Wait, do I need a passport to travel on a train?

 Not just any train, Madame.
 Eurostar from London to Paris.